fsoubelet/fsoubelet/README.md

 ## What I'm up to:
 - 👨‍🔬 I'm currently working on **IR Local Coupling Correction** for the [Large Hadron Collider][lhc] through novel methods;
-- 👨‍💻 I contribute to the development of [OMC][pylhc] codes and maintain our repositories.
+- 👨‍💻 I contribute to the development of [OMC][pylhc] codes and maintain our repositories;
 - 🏃 I'm interested in making codes run faster, I mostly make codes run;
 - 🌱 I’m currently trying to find time to learn `Nim` and `SQL`;
 - 💬 I'm always happy to answer questions and contribute to projects;